Theralizumab: Controversies

 Critics argued that the company should have anticipated that the drug would provoke a severe reaction in humans.
 An immunologist contacted by New Scientist and who wished to remain anonymous said "You don't need to be a rocket scientist to work out what will happen if you non-specifically activate every T cell in the body."
 While the drug had appeared to be safe in animal models, researchers noted that there were reasons why these may not be indicative of the response in humans, particularly with respect to this type of drug.

-The BBC reported that "two of 20 monkeys used in earlier tests suffered an increase in the size of lymph nodes," but that "this information was given to the men and submitted to the test regulators."
+The BBC reported that two of twenty monkeys used in earlier testing experienced an increase in the size of their lymph nodes, and that this fact was shared with the men participating in the study, and submitted to regulators.

 TeGenero said this was transient and was evidence of the extra T cells that the drug produces.

 Experiments with another drug affecting the CD28 receptor (but to a lesser extent than TGN1412) had also shown side effects in human trials.

 There have been criticisms that the risks taken and the design of the protocol were insufficiently justified by proper statistical evidence.

 Critics of animal testing have cited the case to argue that experiments on nonhuman animals, even in species closely related to humans, are not necessarily predictive of human responses, and cannot justify the harm inflicted on animals or the resultant risks to humans.

 TGN1412 was created to perfectly fit inside the CD28 receptor of humans.
 Animal trials on mice were not necessarily predictive of human responses, as it would require a much greater dosage to get the same level of immunoactivity as in a human.

 The human clinical trial of TGN1412 was the subject of the 2017 BBC docudrama The Drug Trial: Emergency at the Hospital.